networktocode/jdiff/README.md

 |:---:|
 | **`jdiff` architecture** |

-We use the `CheckType` factory class method `create` along with the specified checktype to instantiate a concrete class of the specified CheckType.
+We use the `CheckType` factory class method `create` along with the specified check type to instantiate a concrete object of the specified `CheckType` class.

 ```python
 CheckType.create("exact_match")